Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Introduction

-Based on the baseline teacher-student scheme of BYOL-A \cite{niizumi_byol_2021}, ATST-Clip proposes to replace the CNN encoder of BYOL-A with a transformer encoder, which shows a clear superiority over the CNN encoder, especially for learning the long-term semantic information of speech.
-More importantly, a new view creation strategy is proposed to fully leverage the capability of transformer encoder.
-BYOL-A uses one short segment to create two views (one positive pair).
-Instead, we propose to use two different long segments to create the positive pair, which is more fit for transformer, as the network can learn longer temporal dependencies and match a more distinct positive pair.
-The length of segments is carefully studied to control the distinction and overlap of the two segments, which is especially important for rationalizing the difficulty of matching the positive pair.
+\addnote[teacher-student-networks]{1}{ATST-Clip draws inspirations from the teacher-student scheme of BYOL \cite{grill_bootstrap_2020} and BYOL-A\cite{niizumi_byol_2021}, which contains a teacher network and a student network.
+Give an audio clip, two different views are created through augmentations, e.g. randomly cropping at time dimension.
+The two views are then separately fed into the teacher network and the student network.
+Considering the similarity of the two views, the student network weights are updated by maximizing the embedding similarity of the two views.
+The teacher network weights, on the other hand, are updated by taking exponential moving average (EMA) of the student network weights.} ATST-Clip proposes to replace the convolutional neural network (CNN) encoder of BYOL-A with a Transformer encoder, which shows a clear superiority over the CNN encoder, especially for learning the long-term semantic information of speech.
+More importantly, a new view creation strategy is proposed to fully leverage the capability of Transformer encoder.
+BYOL-A uses one short segment to create two views.
+Instead, we propose to use two different long segments to create the two views, which is more fit for Transformer, as the network can learn longer temporal dependencies.
+The length of segments is carefully studied to control the distinction and overlap of the two segments, which is especially important for rationalizing the difficulty of matching the representations of the two views at latent space.

-ATST-Frame extends ATST-Clip to explicitly learn frame-wise representations by maximizing the agreement of frame-level embeddings of teacher and student branches.
+ATST-Frame extends ATST-Clip to explicitly learn frame-wise representations by maximizing the agreement of student's frame-level embeddings to the teacher's frame-level embeddings.
 Creating proper views for teacher and student branches is the key for achieving a proper difficulty for matching the frame-level embeddings, and thus guiding the model to learn meaningful frame-level representations.
 Both teacher and student branches process the entire audio clip to maintain the frame-to-frame correspondence between their output sequences.
 To increase the matching difficulty, data augmentation is applied to one of the teacher and student branches.
 Moreover, masking is further applied to the student branch to encourage the model to learn semantic relations between frames by accomplishing the prediction of masked frames.
 Our experiments show that data augmentation and masking are both necessary and are a good combination for frame-level audio pre-training within the teacher-student framework.

 Finally, as the training criterion of ATST-Frame and ATST-Clip are totally different, they could learn complementary features.
 We propose to combine ATST-Frame and ATST-Clip at the fine-tuning stage of downstream tasks, based on cross-model knowledge distillation, which outperforms ATST-Frame or ATST-clip alone.